adarsh25bai10019-source/Vityarthi-Project/README.md

 2. Make sure to place the supporting modules are in the correct folder.
 3. Make sure to provide the correct path to the modules.
 4. In the github zip the a "image" folder must be created by the user else the machine will throw an error.
+5. Make sure to provide proper local path to the `haarcascade_frontalface_default.xml`.

 </br>